JWang1414/fall2025/environmental/midterm/Long answer.md

 	- Everything we do will inevitably resound back to us
 	- To limit nature is in a sense to limit ourselves
 	- I claim that it has not been conducive to a sustainable future because humans rely heavily on nature to thrive.
 Earth provides us food, water, and shelter, carelessly controlling these immensely complex systems has just pitted the planet against us.
+- IPCC reports on the widespread effects of climate change.
+It is described as a global phenomenon that requires a large scale intersectional response.
+- Raj Patel and Jason Moore inform us about the history of man's use of nature.
+We have historically relocated local peoples, and harvested natural resources en masse, with no regard for sustainability
+	- Local populations may have lived in tandem with nature, knowing that it was important to strike a balance.
+Despite this fact, we never heeded their warnings
+	- Blinded by short-term profits, Europeans devastated their own lands, and migrated outwards in an attempt to reap from foreign lands.
+It is a path of destruction that was doomed to fail as soon as there were no more lands to conquer
 - Identical to the dualist philosophy of nature and society.
 Separating the two and using nature for our convenience, has only ever provided short term benefit
 - The examples for this segment are really just the same as the ones in convey
 	- DDT and pesticides have poisoned the soil, water, and wildlife